 Coconut cupcakes are made with desiccated coconut and coconut milk.
 The soft coconut buttercream frosting is garnished with toasted coconut!

 Coconut is a unique flavor that deserves a spotlight when it comes to desserts.
 Coconut cupcakes are the perfect way to enjoy the sweet taste of coconut.
-The fluffy cupcakes and silky smooth frosting highlight the star ingredient and you can’t miss the toasted coconut garnish!
+The fluffy cake and silky smooth frosting highlight the star ingredient and you can’t miss the toasted coconut garnish!
 A touch of vanilla adds the perfect balance of sweetness.

-Why this recipe works: Both the cupcake batter and frosting feature full-fat coconut milk, which adds a rich flavor without it being overwhelming.
+Both the cupcake batter and frosting feature full-fat coconut milk, which adds a rich flavor without it being overwhelming.
 Desiccated coconut provides taste as well while keeping a light and soft cake texture.

 - Preheat the oven to 350 F. Line a muffin tin with paper liners.